stevebuik/Stu/README.md

 * bar tooltips
 * generate and commit viz for this app in CI
 * s3 persistence of bundles
-* script to generate bundles from git log
 * cljs.main generation/illumination
 * cljs-build generation/illumination